Slevinski/sw10js/README.md

 June 10th, 2015

-SignWriting 2010 is the modern implementation and international specification of the SignWriting script for the internet community that includes TrueType Fonts, CSS Declarations, and a compact JavaScript library.
+SignWriting 2010 is the modern implementation and international specification of the SignWriting script for the internet community that includes TrueType Fonts, CSS Declarations, and a compact JavaScript Library.

 - - -